 - Application to Person Showcase.
 IP messaging platforms (WeChat and Line) are leading the commercialization of A2P IP messaging.
 With bots, IoT, official accounts, alerting, conversational CRM, and more.
 A2P is much more than SMS, see where new value is being created.

 - Programmable Telecoms in the Enterprise.
-Enterprises seek solutions to business problems, not fancy technologies.
+Enterprises what countries can you buy xanax over the counter seek solutions to business problems, not fancy technologies.
 This session cuts through the technology marketing hype and shows how businesses are solving real problems with programmable telecoms.

 - Network Services Built for the Cloud.
 Reviewing the unique challenges in virtualizing networks across: business and operational support system mediation / migration, securing virtualized environments, and virtual network function certification.
 Bringing together leaders in cloudification / virtualization across multiple industries for frank practical implementation guidance.